Sapphires Gemstones: Colors, Prices, and How to Buy Loose Stones

 What Colors Do Sapphires Come In?

 Most people think sapphires are blue.
 That's only part of the story.
 Sapphires gemstones come in nearly every color you can imagine, from cotton candy pink to deep forest green.
 The only color a sapphire can't be is red, because red corundum gets its own name: ruby.
+If you are weighing red corundum specifically, our natural ruby guide covers identification, grading, and value.

 These non-blue varieties are called "fancy sapphires."
 In our experience sourcing from Ratnapura, they offer some of the best value in the gemstone market right now.